 Inputs and DAC

 Not enough?
 It does Bluetooth too.
-I’m able to connect in every way I can think of and the included remote control is a godsend for a set of spears of this caliber.
+I’m able to connect in every way I can think of and the included remote control is a godsend for a set of speakers of this caliber.
 The DAC included for conversion to analog is the Burr-Brown PCM1802 and it handles 24-bit files.
 This is a lot of extras for a stand-mount / bookshelf speaker that only costs $399 a pair.

 Without the bass dial active, I found the S2000PRO’s to portray a relatively flat bass experience.
 While neutral overall in presentation, I consider it to be one that fell somewhere on the softer edge of the spectrum, with regard to physical slam and impact (dynamics).